hunter-henninger/Analysis_of_Strokes_Gained_PGA_Tour/README.md

 ## Problem Statement

 Driving distance on the PGA Tour continues to increase as many young, athletic golfers with swing speeds well above the Tour average (roughly 113-114mph) are experiencing major success on the PGA Tour in recent years.
 As the popular style of golf shifts towards hitting the ball as far as possible, this study seeks to capture statistical evidence of the impact of Club Head Speed on Total Strokes Gained.
-Because of physical strength or flexibility limitations, golfers often reach a maximum swing speed.
+The analysis seeks to compare golfers with different Club Head Speeds and what factors affect their performance the most.

 ## Summary Overview

-Through a process of wrangling, cleaning, manipulating, and modeling an extensive dataset of PGA metrics, this analysis clarifies the disadvantages of having a slower Club Head Speed.
+The analysis is broken up into six clean notebooks as clear steps are taken to achieve the main goal.
+It starts by wrangling, cleaning, and manipulating a dataset of PGA Tour metrics.
+Exploratory analysis takes place using visualizations and plots to demonstrate key relationships between Strokes Gained statistics and important factors.
+Through a process of model selection and tuning, two production models are fit: one for golfers with slower swing speeds and one for golfers with faster swing speeds.
+A comparison of explanatory power and coefficients leads to conclusive insight about ways to improve Strokes Gained with a below average Club Head Speed.

 ## The Data
 |Feature|Type|Description|